ctrlmaniac/sidebar/README.md

     <div class="navbar" id="navbar">
     </div>

-3) Include a button to trigger the animation:
+3) Include a button to trigger the animation.
+This button must be alinged to left or right according to the sidebar align (see [options](#options):

     <div class="navbar" id="navbar">
       <span id="open-sidebar" class="button menu icon icon-hamburder"></span>
     </div>

-4) Incluse the plugin just after the jQuery library, use the minified version for lighten up the code:
+4) Include the plugin just after the jQuery library, use the minified version for lighten up the code:

     <script src="jquery.simplesidebarv2.min.js"></script>